 Dihadron correlations

-Dihadron correlation measurements, that is measurements of the two-particle semi-inclusive deep-inelastic scattering process e + A e + h1 + h2 + X, offer access to gluon distributions via scattering contributions from photon-gluon-fusion processes.
+Dihadron correlation measurements, e + A e + h1 + h2 + X, offer access to gluon distributions via scattering contributions from photon-gluon-fusion processes.
 The nonlinear QCD evolution of multi-gluon distributions is expected to be different from that of the single-gluon distribution and can be measured through modification of the di-hadron correlation distributions.
 Saturation models predict the functional form of the multi-gluon distribution as functions of the gluon transverse momentum, kT, and the saturation momentum, Q2S(x),.